PaddlePaddle/Paddle/doc/design/dynamic_rnn_beamsearch.md

     parallel_iteratioons=parallel_iterations)
 ```

-the `cond` is a conditioinal method that determine whether to continue loop,
+the `cond` is a conditional method that determines whether to continue the loop,
 the `body`

 For more details, reference https://www.tensorflow.org/api_docs/python/tf/nn/dynamic_rnn